How to Grow Hydrangeas

 2. There’s a reason “hydra” is in the word “hydrangeas.”
 These plants need soil that is always moist (but not wet).
 Water correctly.

-3. The perfect location for a hydrangea is a place with a few hours of direct sun in the morning and dappled sunlight in the afternoon.
+3. The perfect location for a hydrangea receives a few hours of direct sun in the morning and dappled sunlight in the afternoon.
 Too little sunlight or overly intense sunlight affects flowering.

-5. Weather and climate is an issue.
+5. Weather and climate are important issues.
 You must pick a variety that works for your climate zone.
 And even then, a late spring frost that happens right when the plant is budding could kill the buds.
-If a frost is forecasted, cover hydrangeas the shrubs with a sheet until morning.
+If a frost is forecasted, cover hydrangeas shrubs with a sheet until morning.

 About The Author